scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 3/9/14

 Strike into a creature, pushing them back.
-Make a melee attack against a creature, adding a normal die to the roll.
+Make a weapon attack against a creature, adding a normal die to the roll.
 On hit they take normal damage, are pushed back 1 tile, and you move to occupy their space ignoring opportunity attacks.

 ***Enhanced:*** Add a wound die to the damage and replace the normal die with an enhanced die.
 Creatures are staggered on hit.